-• It is important to follow your department's/program's personnel policies regarding the solicitation of external and internal letters, as this process may vary.
-Note to Chairs/Directors: you will find a model letter for requesting external letters (including information about Skidmore's evaluative criteria and procedures) in the Department Chairs/Program Directors Handbook.
+• It is important to follow your department/program's personnel policies regarding the solicitation of external and internal letters, as this process may vary.

 - In many cases, external letters (from individuals in the candidate's field) address scholarship/creative work, while internal letters (from Skidmore colleagues outside the candidate's department/program) address service.
 However, these letters may address any aspects of your professional practice that the authors are well positioned to evaluate. - If your file includes teaching and/or service credentials from another institution, it may be beneficial for one or more external letters to address them. - External letters that address scholarship/creative work should be solicited from reviewers who have the knowledge base and vantage point to critically evaluate your work fairly and objectively.
-Although this does not preclude the selection of reviewers whom you know, PC recommends that candidates include a range of letter writers who have expertise and stature in the field, knowledge of your work, and/or familiarity with the liberal arts setting. - There is no expected number of letters.
-Most promotion cases are supported by 3-4 external ones and 2-3 internal ones. - You will find PC's policies regarding unsolicited letters in the PC Operating Code (Section on Procedures, 18).
+While this does not preclude the selection of reviewers whom you know, it is beneficial to include a range of letter writers who have expertise and stature in the field, knowledge of your work, and/or familiarity with the liberal arts setting. - There is no expected number of letters.
+Most promotion cases are supported by 3-5 external letters and 2-3 internal letters. - A model letter for requesting external letters (including information about Skidmore's evaluative criteria and procedures) is available to Department Chairs/Program Directors in the Department Chairs/Program Directors Handbook and on the DOF/VPAA website.